-If the Reporting or Responding Party is an employee of GCU or one of its affilates, the Title IX Coordinator, or designee, will notify Patti Stoner, Vice President of Human Resources for Grand Canyon Education, Inc.
+If the Reporting or Responding Party is an employee of GCU or one of its affiliates, the Title IX Coordinator, or designee, will notify Patti Stoner, Vice President of Human Resources for Grand Canyon Education, Inc.

-If the Title IX Coordinator, or designee, determines that a full investigation is not warranted, the Reporting Party will be provided written notification of the decision and any remedial measures that the University plans to implement in order to ensure the concerns were reviewed and addressed.
-A determination that a full investigation under this policy is not warranted does not preclude the University from taking appropriate steps to eliminate, deter, remedy, or address prohibited or otherwise disruptive conduct.
+If the Title IX Coordinator, or designee, determines that a full investigation is not warranted, the Reporting Party will be provided written notification of the decision and any remedial measures that the University plans to implement in order to determination that a full investigation under this policy is not warranted does not preclude the University from taking appropriate steps to eliminate, deter, remedy, or address prohibited or otherwise disruptive conduct.